 If the YZ125 is good, and the YZ250F is better, then the range topping YZ450F has to be the king.
 Designed new for 2018, the YZ450F is Yamaha’s ultimate off-road machine.
 As the bigger brother of the YZ-range, you can rest assured that the YZ450F takes the best technology from the other models and rolls it into one formidable package.
 Powered by a beastly 449cc liquid-cooled, four-stroke, single cylinder engine that comes equipped with four titanium valves and a rearward slanting cylinder, the YZ450F boasts plenty of torque and more power than most riders can logically handle.
 Despite the massive power, Yamaha have actually made the YZ450F easy to ride and controllable, even for a beginner – though we don’t recommend this bad boy for beginner riders.

 Although it’s specifically tuned more towards enduro riding than anything else, it can excel at any kind of off-road riding you want to throw at it.
-To make it maneuverable and practical, Yamaha have treated the YZ450F with an all new frame with a slimmer profile than we’ve seen before, decent KYB suspension, strong brakes, an electric start, XC racing tires, and new for 2018: a smart phone app that allows riders to tune their engine and get the best ride experience.
+To make it maneuverable and practical, Yamaha have treated the YZ450F with an all new frame with a slimmer profile than we’ve seen before, decent KYB suspension, strong brakes, an electric start, XC racing tires, and new from 2018 onward: a smart phone app that allows riders to tune their engine and get the best ride experience.
 As far as Yamaha dirt bikes go, this is as good as it gets and that’s why it gets the number one spot.
 However, as we’ve said before, leave this one for more experienced riders.
 And with prices starting at $9,199 for this beauty, we think beginners probably won’t be eyeing it up as their first choice…